eclipse-vertx/vert.x/new/core_manual_js.md

 There are several objects in vert.x that allow data to be read from and written to in the form of Buffers.

-All operations in the vert.x API are non blocking, calls to write data return immediately and writes are internally queued.
+All operations in the vert.x API are non blocking; calls to write data return immediately and writes are internally queued.

 It's not hard to see that if you write to an object faster than it can actually write the data to its underlying resource then the write queue could grow without bound - eventually resulting in exhausting available memory.